rhyolight/numenta-web/packages/numenta.com/pages/careers-and-team/careers/research-internship.md

 ---

-> **IMPORTANT NOTE:** *Numenta is unable to consider internship applications from international applicants unless they currently enrolled in a US University, are US Citizens, or hold a Green Card or are NAFTA (Mexican or Canadian) citizens.*
+> **IMPORTANT NOTE:** *Numenta is unable to consider internship applications from international applicants unless they are currently enrolled in a US University, are US Citizens, or hold a Green Card or are NAFTA (Mexican or Canadian) citizens.*